text data manipulation

 Coding characters

 Typically we also want to remove coding characters, including links to websites.
 Words such as “https”, “t.co” and “amp” are common in webscrapped or social media text.
 The strings “https” and “t.co” appear as the top two more frequent words in our data.
 Generally such words do not convey relevant meaning for the analysis so they are removed.
-To do this, we can use grep.
+To do this, we can use grep

-tidy_tweets_df$word),] %>%
+tidy_tweets_df[$word),] %>%

-count(word) %>%
+tidy_tweets_dfcount(word) %>%

 arrange(desc(n))